salsita/node-pg-migrate/README.md

 #### `pgm.createTrigger( table_name, trigger_name, trigger_options )`

-> Create a new function - [postgres docs](https://www.postgresql.org/docs/current/static/sql-createtrigger.html)
+> Create a new trigger - [postgres docs](https://www.postgresql.org/docs/current/static/sql-createtrigger.html)

 **Arguments:**
 - `table_name` _[string]_ - name of the table where the new trigger will live